spillwave/meeting-buddy/README.md

-TODO:
-DONE - * Fix integration w/threads (Chris)
-DONE - * Make streamlit start/stop to run record/transcribe from UI (Chris)
-DONE - * Summarize minute chunks with local llm (Chris) DONE - * Show minute-summaries rolling (Chris)
-DONE - * Only do big LLM summary at the end (Chris) DONE - * Spinners and lock for clearer "processing" signaling DONE - * Download buttons for summary/transcript working DONE - * Upload button/storage for meeting notes path/files

-Left Off
-* Bug- debug the summarizer to ensure prompt selection by timeframe is working
-* Bug- final summarization not working
-*

-* Upload button/storage for meeting context path/files
-* Clean up file-system/archiving and make a nice listing on a second tab to view prior meetings
-* Summary extracted to json used for the render & possibly graph storage (Rick)
-* Graph integration of meetings (Rick)
-* Graph integration of documentation

 # Meeting Buddy

 Meeting Buddy is an automated system for recording, transcribing, and generating meeting notes in real-time.
 It captures audio in 15-second intervals, transcribes the audio using Whisper, and generates comprehensive meeting notes using OpenAI's GPT models.